 I was introduced to Mindie by a fellow PR professional who I greatly admire – Jaimi Blackburn – and I am so grateful for this introduction.

-Mindie has a ton of experience and knowledge in many areas of life, and we recently spoke about branding your business as well as yourself, finding sanity in a hectic digital world, and what it’s like becoming your own boss woman.
+Mindie has a ton of experience and knowledge in many areas of life, and we recently spoke about branding your business as well as yourself, and finding sanity in a hectic digital world.
 Sound like your thing?
 Keep on reading.